Bostrolicious/gloomhaven-shop/index.md

 ## Usage

 On the main screen, all available items of the current party are displayed.
-To change the number of columns of item cards, tap the magnifying glass symbols on the top right.
+To change the number of columns, tap the magnifying glass symbols on the top right.

 ![image-center](/assets/images/main_screen1.jpg){: .align-center width="400px"}

-Each item card is displayed alongside its item number, and circles indicating the number of copies - unfilled if available, containing a class icon if purchased.
+Each item card is displayed along with its item number and circles indicating the number of copies of the item - unfilled if available, containing a class icon if purchased.
 Dots indicate that fewer than the maximum number of the item are unlocked, for instance because a limited number were found in a chest.